thepowerfuldeez/thepowerfuldeez.github.io/content/posts/tokenizer-superbpe/index.md

 In addition, when it comes to data preprocessing, there's also a notion of special tokens that we do not split into subwords, or into bytes, i.e., they are not involved in the training.
 One of the most popular special token examples - end of text.
 It is important to keep it as it is as we use it to split documents with each other, and tell the LLM where the sequence ends, so that at inference we would have an LLM that can actually stop its generation :)

-#### Wrapping up
+#### Training pipeline

 Generally, now whole training pipeline looks like Pretokenization + N iterations of merges.
+We would explore optimization for one merge iteration step below.

 Pretokenization was rewritten in Rust (via PyO3).
 The Rust code splits text with a regex and counts pre-tokens directly, avoiding round-tripping large Python string lists (pickle/marshalling).
 I used simdutf, ahash for efficient decoding and counting.